 My Diagnosis Came From a Routine Blood Test

-Of course, I was alarmed.
-I called the doctor and the staff refused to tell me anything, I couldn’t get in to see the physician for over a week.
+I was alarmed.
+I called the doctor but the staff refused to tell me anything, and I couldn’t get in to see the physician for over a week.
 I did what most people do—I got online and researched, learning everything I could about MGUS.

 I found out that white blood cells called plasma cells make proteins called immunoglobulins that function as antibodies.
 They fight invading bacteria and viruses.
 When one of these proteins gets “out of whack” and starts cloning itself, it’s called monoclonal gammopathy.
 Raised levels of these proteins are seen in patients with multiple myeloma and lymphoma.
 The particular protein they found in my blood is related to multiple myeloma.